 Keep in mind that an unruly dog of this size presents a problem for even a strong adult if it is to be exercised in public areas on a leash, so take control from the onset.
 The Saint Bernard makes a good watchdog; even its size is a good deterrent.
 This breed tends to drool after drinking or eating.
 It has an excellent sense of smell.

 Very dense, water-resistant, tough, without feeling rough to the touch.
 There are two types of coat: rough, and smooth.
 Both types of coats are easy to groom.
 Comb and brush with a firm bristle brush, and bathe only when necessary.
 This breed sheds twice a year.

-Some are prone to "wobbler" syndrome, heart problems, skin problems, hip dysplasia, and extropion (a folding outward of the eyelid rim, usually on the lower lid).
+Some are prone to “wobbler” syndrome, heart problems, skin problems, hip dysplasia, and extropion (a folding outward of the eyelid rim, usually on the lower lid).
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 Twisted stomachs should be watched for.
 This breed is prone to bloat; it is best to feed it two or three small meals a day instead of one large meal.
 To minimize the risk of your dog developing any hereditary health issues, you should buy a St. Bernard dog from a reputable breeder.

 This breed will do fine in an apartment if it is sufficiently exercised.
 It is relatively inactive indoors and a small yard is sufficient.
 It can live outdoors, but would much rather be with its family.
 This breed has a low tolerance for hot weather, warm rooms, and cars, so keep in shade and provide plenty of water in hot conditions.

 Be ahead of the Crowd when a new Saint Bernard is available